24/7 Internet access in Japan

 Unlimited Wi-Fi and Mobile Travel Connection

-Moreover, thanks to mobile Internet 📶 high speeds in Japan, it is possible to ensure a good video or audio streaming, for example for a Whatsapp call or a Facetime video conference a visit in Tokyo or elsewhere (do not forget to take time difference into account though).
-You can also very conveniently operate a GPS, depending on the applications available on your smartphone 📱.
+Moreover, thanks to mobile Internet high speeds in Japan, it is possible to ensure a good video or audio streaming, for example for a Whatsapp call or a Facetime video conference when visiting Tokyo or elsewhere (do not forget to take time difference into account though).
+You can also very conveniently open your GPS, depending on the applications available on your smartphone 📱.

 In this article, we intend to introduce several ways of getting permanent Internet access during your stay in Japan.
 As far as we know, it is not possible to get free unlimited access; the following offers therefore come at a cost, but they are perfectly reliable and will not fail you.